OraMartindale/laser-cutter-files/README.md

 <img src="starbucks-lid.svg" width="100" alt="Starbucks Lid">

-This is my first attempt at creating a lid for the Starbucks cup.
-While dimensionally accurate, the translation from plastic to wood doesn't achieve the aesthetic I wanted.
-It's functional but lacks the authentic Starbucks lid feel, so I plan to create an improved version soon.
+This is my second attempt at creating a lid for the Starbucks cup.
+The layer names indicate both quantity and assembly position.
+For instance, "Layer One & Three" means cut two circles for the first and third positions in the stack.
+"Layer Three, Four & Five" means cut three identical circles to use in positions 3-5.
+If there are two layers with the same position (like layer three), that means both layers will be assembled together (on top of layer two).
+The lid assembles like a layer cake from bottom to top.

+I'm still not satisfied with the aesthetic.
+On to version 3.